teleplayer123/packet_analysis_v1.2/README.md

 - create a baseline for a specified environment

 #Little TODO'S:
-- Make this readme better
+- make this readme better (usage sample)
-- finish decoding options to icmpv6
+- finish decoding options for icmpv6
-- decode icmpv4
+- finish decoding icmpv4 headers

+#Medium TODO's:
+- make storage.py script relevant or scrap it
+- create base class for building packets